COOLAutonomyLab/COOLAutonomyLab.github.io/join/index.md

 ## Postdoctoral fellows

-In Summer 2025, I may recruit for a postdoctoral fellow.
+In 2025, I may recruit for an additional postdoctoral fellow.
 The applicant would be expected to have a strong data science or mathematical background.
 There is a lot of flexibility for a postdoc to choose their own specific projects.
 Projects will revolve around small-scale and industrial fisheries questions, especially in relation to our [ongoing work in Madagascar](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1923707&HistoricalAwards=false).
-I will begin reviewing applications on Oct 25, 2023.
-The position start date is flexible, but January 2024 is ideal.
+I will begin reviewing applications on Nov 25, 2024.
+The position start date is flexible, but January 2025 is ideal.
 Applicants must have a desire to mentor and promote an inclusive environment.
 If you are interested, please send an email and CV to Easton White (<Easton.White@unh.edu>).